AS-Manor/Abduls_Blog/content/about/index.md

 ---
 # About Me

-I am a person that writes stuff.
+I use this space to document my learning progress as a junior Software Developer.